R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 **The _Main Menu_ of VTOL is where you'll probably spend most of your time.**

-This menu has a lot of useful information, such as the _"version of VTOL"_ you have, the _"version of Northstar"_ you have, if the Master Server is online, _"whether EA App/Origin are currently open"_, and a _"place to set your game path"_.
+This menu has a lot of useful information, such as the version of VTOL you have, the version of Northstar you have, if the Master Server is online, whether EA App/Origin are currently open, and a place to set your game path.

 ## Version Numbers

-You can see what _"version of VTOL/Northstar"_ you have in the top left corner of the VTOL window.
+You can see what version of VTOL/Northstar you have in the top left corner of the VTOL window.

 ![Version Numbers](../../images/vtol-version-numbers.png)

 ## Master Server/EA or Origin online

 These small tabs near the middle of the VTOL window show you whether the Master Server for Northstar is currently online, and if EA or Origin is running properly on your computer.
-If the EA/Origin tab is red, solving that will be covered later (See: Settings section later on).\
+If the EA/Origin tab is red, make sure to open EA/Origin first.\
 If you are unsure if you have EA or Origin, you have EA.

 ![Server/EA/Origin Status](../../images/vtol-server-status.png)

 ## Northstar Installation/Locate Titanfall 2 Install

-The final parts of the Main Menu are at the bottom, showing your game's directory with a button to Locate Titanfall 2 install, a small button next to this, and a button reading _"Update +Northstar"_
+The final parts of the Main Menu are at the bottom, showing your game's directory with a button to Locate Titanfall 2 install, a small button next to this, and a button below both of these reading _"Re-Install Northstar"_.

 ![Installation Section](../../images/vtol-northstar-installation-info.png)